Saelyria/Braid/Documentation/5-AdvancedBindingChains.md

 sections, and put more generic code (logging analytics, hiding a spinner, whatever other shared behaviour) in the `onAnySection` chain to reduce copy-pasta.

 And that's pretty much the gist of using `onAllSections` and `onAnySection`!
-There are a couple edge-case things you might run into that we'll talk about in the [tips, tricks, and FAQ](TipsTricksFAQ.md) page, but they're pretty rare.
 For now, we'd recommend playing around with these different binding chain methods (again, there are full implementations using them in the included example project!) and see how you can describe your binding with them - they'll make a lot more sense once you've seen them in action.

 - [Getting Started](1-GettingStarted.md)
 - [Updating data](2-UpdatingData.md)